-1. What is meningitis?
-Meningitis occurs when the membranes covering the brain and spinal cord, called the meninges, become inflamed.
-It is usually caused by an infection.
+Meningitis is an inflammation and swelling of the membranes that cover the brain and spinal cord.
+These membranes are called meninges.
+Meningitis is most often caused by an infection.
 This disease can be fatal or cause serious lasting side effects.

 Fungi, protozoa, and other parasites are less common causes of meningitis.
 In very rare cases, cancer, other diseases, or certain medications may also lead to inflammation of the meninges.